aworkshop/c/src/03/README.md

 # Theory (part 1)

 Inspired by the book 'de programmeertaal C', from ir.
 L. Ammeraal, Academic Service, 4th edition 1987.
-But is is not a copy.
+But it is not a copy.

 ## Contents